ddnexus/pagy/docs/guides/migration-guide.md

 #### Search and replace in the Views

-Also in the views, the occurrence of statements from legacy pagination should have a one-to-one relationship with the Pagy pagination, so you should be able to go through each of them and convert them quite easily.
+Similarly, in views, legacy pagination statements typically correspond directly to Pagy pagination, simplifying conversion.

 Search for keywords like `will_paginate` and `paginate` statement and use one of the `nav_tag` methods.
 For example: